Minh-Khoi-Le/log430-lab5/services/README.md

-# LOG430 Lab 5 - Phase 1: Microservices Implementation
+# LOG430 Lab 5 - Microservices Implementation (Phases 1 & 2 Complete)

-This document describes the Phase 1 implementation of the microservices migration plan for the LOG430 multi-store system.
+This document describes the complete microservices migration implementation for the LOG430 multi-store system.
+Both Phase 1 (service extraction) and Phase 2 (full implementation) have been successfully completed.

+## Project Status:  Phase 2 Complete

+All seven core microservices have been fully implemented, tested, and documented with production-ready deployment configurations.

 ## Overview